 What to use: Dr Dennis Gross All-in-One Cleanser and Toner ($30 in the shop) has witch hazel and retinyl palmitate;LiftLab Purify + Clarify ($65 in the shop) uses a unique marine-sourced ingredient to speed cell renewal and red caviar-derived Aqualumine with exfoliating enzymes.

 Facial or body scrubs are turbocharged cleansers that help remove dead cells, excess oil and improve circulation.
 Depending on the ingredients in a particular product, they may also deliver some nutrients and can be used as a mask before rinsing off.
 Scrubs usually contain some (gentle) abrasive ingredient, such as jojoba beads, sugar, salt grains, ground nutshells and the like.

 Scrubbing is not for every day.
 Twice a week is probably enough for most, but the right exfoliating scrub can be a huge boost to any anti-aging regimen.

-What to use: Your Best Face Prep Microdermabrasion ($80 in the shop) is an exfoliating scrub that doubles as an anti-aging face mask; Simyskin Exfoliating Scrub ($35 in the shop) uses natural crushed amber and nourishing oils; Lifeline Stem Cell Skin Care Dual Action Exfoliator ($65 in the shop) lives up to its name with glycolic acid as well as sloughing microcrystals.
+What to use: Your Best Face Prep Microdermabrasion ($80 in the shop) is an exfoliating scrub that doubles as an anti-aging face mask; Simyskin Exfoliating Scrub ($35) uses natural crushed amber and nourishing oils; Lifeline Stem Cell Skin Care Dual Action Exfoliator ($65 in the shop) lives up to its name with glycolic acid as well as sloughing microcrystals.

 Alpha and beta hydroxy acids